 Representation on the committee is drawn from a broad spectrum of areas within the school.
 The Terms of Reference for the SPHPSS Safety Committee outline how each discipline is represented from within the school as well as representatives from specific cohorts / activities which are of relevance to the work of the committee.
-The committee is currently chaired by Dr. Conor Buggy (Associate Professor of Occupational and Environmental Studies) from the UCD Centre for Safety and Health at Work.
+The committee is currently chaired by Mr. Ryan Stewart.
 All persons sitting on the committee are classed by the University as Employee Safety Representatives as outlined in Part 4 of the 2005 Safety, Health and Welfare at Work Act.